Submission Guidelines for the NAEYC For Families Website

 Decision 1: We will let you know if your proposal has been accepted.
 At this time we will offer feedback and guidance on the content and format of the article..
 Please note that an invitation to submit content does not guarantee publication.

-Submittal: If invited, submit your article for further review to firstname.lastname@example.org.
+Submittal: If invited you will be given instructions on how to submit your article for further review.
 Please make sure to consult the web writing guidelines.
 If submitting video or photographs, include a description of what the images depict.
 With your submission you should include a brief bio.

 Decision 2: We will let you know if your content is accepted for publication, if a revision is requested, or if we will not be publishing the content at this time.